Evolution of octupole deformation and collectivity in neutron-rich lanthanides: Summary

 \section{Summary}

-In this paper, we have examined the onset of octupole deformation and the related spectroscopic properties in neutron-rich lanthanide nuclei with neutron numbers $84\leqslant N\leqslant 94$ using a mapped IBM Hamiltonian obtained from microscopic $(\beta_{2},\beta_{3})$-constrained HFB calculations based on the Gogny-D1M parametrization.
-At the mean-field level spherical ground states have been obtained for isotopes with $N\approx 84$ while pronounced reflection asymmetric global minima emerge around $N=88$.
+In this paper, we have examined the onset of octupole deformation and the related spectroscopic properties in neutron-rich lanthanide nuclei with neutron numbers $86\leqslant N\leqslant 94$ using a mapped IBM Hamiltonian obtained from microscopic $(\beta_{2},\beta_{3})$-constrained HFB calculations based on the Gogny-D1M parametrization.
+At the mean-field level pronounced reflection asymmetric global minima emerge around $N=88$.
 For larger neutron numbers reflection symmetric ground states are obtained and the corresponding quadrupole deformations increase with neutron number.

-Spectroscopic properties have been studied via the diagonalization of the $sdf$-IBM Hamiltonian.
-The strength parameters of this Hamiltonian have been obtained by mapping the SCMF-PES onto the expectation value in the boson condensate state.
+Spectroscopic properties have been studied via the diagonalization of the $sdf$-IBM Hamiltonian, with the strength parameters obtained by mapping the SCMF-PES onto the expectation value of the Hamiltonian in the boson condensate state.
 The patterns exhibited by the predicted low-energy negative-parity spectra and $B(E3;3^{-}_{1}\to 0^{+}_{1})$ transition rates point towards enhanced octupolarity (Fig.~\ref{fig:level-neg}) in $N \approx 88$ isotopes.
-In particular, the results obtained for the energy displacement $\delta E(I)/E(2^{+}_{1})$ (Fig.~\ref{fig:de}) and ratio $E(I)/E(2^{+}_{1})$ (Fig.~\ref{fig:alt}) indicate the occurrence of an approximate alternating-parity doublet structure around $N=88$.
+In particular, the results obtained for the energy displacement $\delta E(I)$ (Fig.~\ref{fig:de}) and ratio $E(I)/E(2^{+}_{1})$ (Fig.~\ref{fig:alt}) indicate the occurrence of an approximate alternating-parity doublet structure around $N=88$.
 For $N\geqslant 90$ separate positive and negative bands are obtained and an octupole vibrational regime characteristic of a $\beta_{3}$-soft potential develops.